 This is an optional Medicaid covered program and the Commonwealth has substantial flexibility in designing its eligibility requirements.
+There were greater federal restrictions placed on the scope of services available to offer to Buy-In enrollees; these restrictions were exactly followed in the language of the new proposed regulation.
 There are no state requirements that are more restrictive than federal requirements.